angular/angular/aio/content/guide/universal.md

 ## Overview

-This overview explains the benefits of a Universal application, how it works, and the limitations of server-side rendering.
+This overview explains the benefits of a Universal application and how it works.
 Then it describes the sample application that goes with this guide.

 Subsequent sections describe a sample Universal application derived from the Tour of Heroes tutorial and explain how to build and run that app.